NEWS AND EVENTS

-FIRST MOVIE THEATER IN AMERICA GETS ITS MARKER ON CANAL STREET
+AMERICA’S FIRST MOVIE THEATER GETS HISTORIC MARKER ON CANAL STREET

 On July 26, 1896, the first movie theater in the United States opened at 623 Canal Street in New Orleans.
 Admission to the 400-seat theater—basically a showroom fitted with a projector and filled with chairs—was 10 cents.
 For an additional dime, patrons were afforded a glimpse behind the curtain to see the innovative Edison Vitascope projector that converted still black and white photos into moving images up to a minute long.